Teaching-projects/SZE-MOSZE-2020-plusplusplus/README.md

 In the `Loop` constructor, the players are read from the parameter list. `Play` is the main game handle, which is recursively called until the game ends (a player has 0 HP).

 `Player` attacks other `Player` with a reference given to the other class, Attack returns whether the opponent lost or not.

+### Output test

+There are predefined players in the `units/` folder and a `results.csv` file.
+The variations in the `csv` file can be executed automatically using the `./run_all.sh` script.
+If a test fails (results not equal) the script quits with error code.